Anton Eberl

-Anton Franz Josef Eberl {pronounced EH-BERL} (13 June 1765 – 11 March 1807) was an Austrian composer, teacher and pianist of the Classical period.
+Anton Franz Josef Eberl (13 June 1765 – 11 March 1807) was an Austrian composer, teacher and pianist of the Classical period.
 He was a student of Salieri and Mozart.
 He was also seen as an early friend and rival of Beethoven.

 Biography

 Eberl was born in Vienna, Austria in 1765, the son of a wealthy imperial official.
 He was a gifted pianist who gave recitals in Vienna from the age of eight.
 The family eventually fell into financial difficulties, so Eberl was unable to continue courses and training as a lawyer.
 Instead, he was then free to pursue his studies in music.
 Eberl may have been taught by Mozart starting around 1781, when the famous composer arrived in Vienna.
 Stylistic similarities with Mozart led to several of Eberl's works being mistakenly published under Mozart's name.
 Eberl's cantata "Bei Mozarts Grabe", completed just six days after Mozart died in December of 1791, may well represent the homage of a student to his teacher and mentor.
-Eberl maintained strong connections to the Mozart family, performing a Mozart piano concerto promoted by Mozart's wife Constanze in 1794, and accompanying her and her sister Aloysia Lange on a tour of Germany in the winter of 1795-96.
+Eberl maintained strong connections to the Mozart family, performing a Mozart piano concerto promoted by Mozart's wife Constanze in 1794, and accompanying her and her sister Aloysia Lange on a tour of Germany in the winter of 1795–96.
 One of Mozart's students, Josepha Auernhammer, had dedicated to her Eberl's Op.
 16 Piano Sonata in C Major.
 On 25 March 1803 she performed one of Eberl's piano concertos, perhaps his Op.
 32 in C Major, and on 2 March 1804 she performed Eberl's Piano Concerto in E flat, Op.
 40. Clarinettist Anton Stadler, Mozart's friend for whom the composer wrote his clarinet quintet K. 581 and clarinet concerto K. 622, was one of the performers there for that same concert, playing on an Op.
 43 Trio by Adalbert Gyrowetz.
 It is apparent that Eberl moved around freely within the Mozart circle.